bangladesh | sisimpur

 Opening up preschool education — and possibilities — to Bangladeshi boys and girls.

-Now in its sixth season, our locally produced Sisimpur program reaches nearly 7 million children throughout Bangladesh.1
+Now in its eight season, our locally produced Sisimpur program reaches nearly 7 million children throughout Bangladesh.1

-In a country where fewer than 25 percent of children attend preschool by age 5, Sisimpur delivers vital lessons on literacy, health, and cultural awareness through the adventures of homegrown Muppets, like Tuktuki and Ikri.
-These two vivacious little girls give their fans hope in the face of difficult odds: Of the 67 million adults in Bangladesh who are illiterate, 42 million are women.2 Despite her low-income background, 5-year-old Tuktuki dreams of going to school, learning to read and write, and aspiring to the same education opportunities as her male friends on the show.
+In a country where fewer than 25 percent of children attend preschool by age 5, the Sisimpur educational initiative delivers vital lessons on literacy, health, and cultural awareness through television, classrooms, and community outreach.
+Educational messages are delivered through the adventures of homegrown Muppets, like Tuktuki and Ikri.
+These two vivacious little girls give their fans hope in the face of difficult odds: Of the 67 million adults in Bangladesh who are illiterate, 42 million are women.2 Despite her low-income background, 5-year-old Tuktuki attends school, learning to read and write, and aspiring to the same education opportunities as her male friends on the show.

 Major support for Sisimpur is provided by the United States Agency for International Development (USAID).